moj3ve/aesthyrica.github.io/repo/assets/com.spos/description.md

-Spotify New UI Enabler is a tweak that enables Spotify's New UI for every song and other hidden features not released yet!
+Spos for Spotify is a tweak that enables Spotify's New UI for every song and other hidden features not released yet!